How to measure the spin of invisible states in $e^+e^- \to \gamma + X$: Event Generation

 We simulate $5 \times 10^6$ background events using MadGraph \cite{Alwall:2014hca} with a minimum transverse momentum cut applied to outgoing photons (which is also applied to the invisible states), $p_T \geq 0.01~\text{GeV}$ in order to avoid divergences.
+The simulations are performed for tree-level, fixed-order QED contributions with a simplified detector setup.
+We, for example, do not consider the imperfections in the crystals in the detector, and the photon conversion probability.
+The beam polarization is specified within MadGraph for $0-100\%$ polarized beams.
 We require only one photon within the angular acceptance of the detector; either in the end-caps or the main barrel.
 All other particles must be undetected, and specifically for all charged particles we also require for outgoing fermions to have $p_T \geq 0.1~$GeV.

-The distribution of photons from the different SM backgrounds in the plane spanned by the scattering angle $\theta_\text{lab}$ and centre of mass energy $E_\text{CMS}$ is shown in Figure~\ref{fig:SM_background}.
+The distribution of photons from the various SM backgrounds in the plane spanned by the scattering angle $\theta_\text{lab}$ and centre of mass energy $E_\text{CMS}$ is shown in Figure~\ref{fig:SM_background}.
 The left panel shows the total background, and the right panels show the distributions for the different background processes.
 Note that the color coding applies only to the left panel.
 In the right panels, the color coding merely indicates the distribution of events within each panel, but the scaling varies for each panel.

-The background from $\gamma\gamma$ final states has a fixed energy, but only contributes for certain angles because of two gaps between the endcaps and barrel detectors in the forward and backward direction, and photons lost along the beampipe.
+The panel with $\gamma \gamma$ has the same color coding as the total background on the left, whereas $\gamma \gamma \gamma$ and $e^+ e^- \gamma (\gamma)$ backgrounds are rescaled by a factor $~15-50$, and $\nu \Bar{\nu} \gamma (\gamma)$ by a factor of $5 \times 10^7$ with respect to the left panel in order to increase the visibility of the features.
+For larger displays and individual color coding, see Appendix~\ref{app:SM_backs}.
+The background from $\gamma\gamma$ final states has a fixed energy, but only contributes for certain angles because of two gaps between the endcaps and barrel detectors in the forward and backward direction, and the asymmetric angular coverage of the detector where only one photon is lost along the beampipe.
 As a consequence of the asymmetric beam energies and asymmetric angular coverage, processes in which photons are lost along the beampipe in the other direction don't contribute to the background because the recoiling photon isn't covered by the detector.